March 13, 2020 – day at sea from Falkland Islands to Strait of Magellan

 As I walk circuits on the Promenade Deck this morning, we are currently sailing through thick fog.
 The ship’s horn is sounding every couple of minutes, making our voyage feel particularly “nautical”.
 Later in the afternoon, the skies clear, and we have remarkably calm seas as we approach the Strait of Magellan.

 I have a cappuccino and a brownie in the Exploration Lounge just after noon, and find a recliner to sit in.
 I strike up a conversation with the man sitting beside me about the coronavirus and how it might affect our cruise.
 Like us, he is sailing all the way to Fort Lauderdale.
 He is also taking a wait-and-see approach, and trying to remain calm.
-He lives about 800 miles from Ft.
+He lives in Texas, about 800 miles from Ft.
 Lauderdale, so he isn’t concerned about getting back home, but the uncertainty of our cruise completing as originally planned is obviously on everyones’ mind.